 When and where will it be played?

 The ATP Cup will begin the ATP Tour each season, starting on the Friday before Week 1.
 The tournament will be a 10-day event finishing on the final Sunday of Week 1.
 The inaugural event in 2020 will be held from Friday 3 – Sunday 12 January.
 The ATP Cup will be played alongside an ATP 250 event in Doha that will occupy Week 1 of the calendar.
-The group stages competition will be hosted across three Australian cities - Sydney, Brisbane and Perth - over six days.
-Immediately following the group stages will be the four-day knockout stage – quarter-finals over 2 days, semi-finals and final – all to be played on the Ken Rosewall Arena in Sydney.
+The group stages competition will be hosted across three Australian cities - Brisbane, Perth and Sydney - over six days.
+Immediately following the group stages will be the Final Eight knockout stage – played over four days at Ken Rosewall Arena in Sydney.

 How does the tournament work?

 The 24 teams are divided into six groups of four for group stage, round-robin play.
-The six winners of each group and the two best second-placed finishers across the groups emerge to contest the eight-country knockout stage.
+The six winners of each group and the two best second-placed finishers across the groups emerge to contest the Final Eight.